MG$^2$-RAG: Multi-Granularity Graph for Multimodal Retrieval-Augmented Generation: Experiment

 \subsection{Knowledge-based VQA Performance}

 Table \ref{tab:vqa} presents results on knowledge-based VQA, where models must reason over retrieved multimodal evidence.
 MG$^2$-RAG establishes a new state-of-the-art, consistently outperforming zero-shot MLLMs, standard RAG methods, and leading graph-based approaches.
 Notably, with the Qwen3.5-27B backbone, MG$^2$-RAG attains \textbf{60.24} on E-VQA (5k) and \textbf{42.26} on InfoSeek (5k).
+Moreover, MG$^2$-RAG also benefits strong closed-source models.
+For example, with GPT-5.2, the E-VQA score improves from \textbf{40.30} to \textbf{60.30}, showing that retrieval still provides useful knowledge even when the base MLLM is strong.

 Two key advantages explain these improvements.
 First, compared with standard retrieval models like EchoSight \cite{yan2024echosight}, MG$^2$-RAG consistently yields better results, achieving +0.54 accuracy on E-VQA and +2.18 on InfoSeek.
 This improvement highlights the effectiveness of our \textbf{modality-preserving multimodal node fusion}, which retains both textual entities and visual objects as unified concepts.

 Second, MG$^2$-RAG outperforms existing graph-based approaches even when using the same backbone models.
 For instance, with the LLaMA-3.1-8B backbone, our framework already surpasses mKG-RAG by 0.48 on InfoSeek, and the advantage becomes larger with stronger models.
 This demonstrates that our \textbf{lightweight MMKG construction strategy} produces a cleaner and more informative graph topology than traditional MLLM-generated triplet graphs.